 Chicago Winter Overnight Parking Ban

-Whether or not there’s snow, parking is banned from December 1, 2022, to April 1, 2023, during the hours of 3 a.m. to 7 a.m.
+Whether or not there’s snow, parking is banned in select street spots from December 1, 2024, to April 1, 2025, during the hours of 3 a.m. to 7 a.m.
 107 miles of main city streets have these permanent no-parking signs posted.
-Do not park here!
+Check before parking and if you see one of these signs, do not park there!

-On nearly 500 miles of side streets, there’s a separate overnight parking ban that goes into effect only when we get at least two inches of snow.
-While the side street ban is not activated often, drivers may find a ticket on their windshield or discover their car was moved.
+On nearly 500 miles of side streets, there’s a separate overnight parking ban that goes into effect only when there are at least two inches of snow.
+While the side street ban is not activated often, in times of inclement weather, drivers may find a ticket on their windshield or discover their car was moved.
+If you are in one of these spots be sure to check the forecast to ensure you don’t experience any issues when returning to your car.

-Parking when the overnight ban is in effect can result in a $60 ticket, a $150 tow fee, and $25 per day to store your vehicle.
+Parking in a banned spot when the overnight ban is in effect can result in a $60 ticket, a $150 tow fee, and a fee of $25 per day to store your vehicle.

-SpotHero can help connect you to thousands of spots in Chicago that keep your car off the street and keeps your money in your pocket.
-Check out FOX32’s piece on the overnight parking ban and how you can avoid a ticket and tow.
+SpotHero can help connect you to thousands of parking spots in Chicago that keep your car off the street, snow off your windshield, and money in your pocket.
+To learn more about Chicago’s overnight parking ban, check out FOX32’s piece and learn how you can avoid a ticket and tow.

 Click here to see the most current map of overnight parking restrictions throughout the city.